solar panel with sky in background

 To claim your tax credit, you will need to add up all costs associated with your solar installation so you can calculate the correct credit amount.
 This will be easiest if you save your receipts and have them on hand when filing your taxes.

-• Materials (Solar panels, solar batteries, inverters, wiring, racking systems)
+• Materials (Solar panels, solar batteries, inverters, wiring, and racking systems)

 • Labor costs for site preparation, assembly, and installation